 North Burnett Flood Recovery ProgramPlease Note: This Is A Program Archive

-The On-farm Productivity and Riparian Recovery Program is a disaster recovery package for flood impacted areas following Ex-Tropical Cyclone Oswald in early 2013 funded jointly by the Queensland and Australian Governments.
+The On-farm Productivity and Riparian Recovery Program was a disaster recovery package for flood impacted areas following Ex-Tropical Cyclone Oswald in early 2013 funded jointly by the Queensland and Australian Governments.

 The Burnett Mary Regional Group (BMRG) received $8M as part of the On-farm Productivity and Riparian Recovery Program to assist landholders to reinstate agricultural productivity and to become more resilient to future flood events.